powdr-labs/powdr/book/src/pil/declarations.md

 Name lookup is performed as follows:

-Lookup is performed starting from the current namespace, going up to the root component by component and the first match is used.
-If the lookups all fail, a last attempt is done inside the ``std::prelude`` namespace.
+Lookup is performed starting from the current namespace, going up to the root component by component where the first match is used.
+If all lookups fail, a last attempt is done inside the ``std::prelude`` namespace.